Skip to main content

 How to pay your fees

-To confirm your enrolment, an initial payment is required.
-The amount of this payment depends on your individual circumstances.
-The number of instalments will depend on the length of the course.
+Your first payment is $80.
+The amount and number of instalments after that, will depend on the length of your course.

 Outstanding fees